 Average white balance for ideal lighting is around 5000K (Kelvin).
-A lower kelvin number will make your lighting cooler, and a higher kelvin will make your lighting warmer.
+A lower kelvin number will make your lighting warmer, and a higher kelvin will make your lighting cooler.

 Adjusting your white balance is often most effective when shooting in over cast skies, or under fluorescent bulbs; this is because the white balance counteracts the colours.

 However, you can also use the in-camera pre-sets to change the colours of your lighting.
-For example, the candlelight is going to be warm (high on the Kelvin scale), so if you lower it below average, or use an incandescent or fluorescent pre-set, your image will appear much colder.
+For example, the candlelight is going to be warm (low on the Kelvin scale), so if you raise it above average, or use an incandescent or fluorescent pre-set, your image will appear much colder.

 If you’re still not getting the images that you want, try a low-wattage lamp to add a warm glow to the outside of the pumpkin.
 You could also try adding an orange coloured gel to enhance the depth in colour.
 If it’s easier, change the current bulb to an orange coloured bulb in the lamp.
 You could also consider adding more candles out of the shot, to illuminate the orange of the pumpkin skin with a similar glow.